• Skip to main content

 Ground Beef Pasta Ingredeints:

-• ground beef: I use very lean beef typically, sirloin in this recipe.
+• ground beef: I use a lean ground beef typically, sirloin in this recipe.
 Less grease to deal with and still really flavorful.
-Any will work.
+Any will work, ground beef, ground chuck, etc.

 • onion: sweet yellow onion, red onion or even a shallot is great in this recipe